 A vertical garden is more than just plants—it’s also pumps, trays, pipes, meters, and tools.
 Over time, these collect dirt, algae, and even plant diseases.
 If you simply pack them away at the end of a growing season without cleaning, you risk starting the next season with hidden problems.
 That’s why sterilizing and storing your …

-Introduction A vertical garden is only as strong as its frame.
+A vertical garden is only as strong as its frame.
 Whether you’re building a compact herb wall or a large outdoor display, the frame supports your planters, irrigation system, and sometimes even lighting.
 Choosing the right material—metal, wood, or PVC—can affect durability, cost, and overall design.
-This guide compares these three popular frame materials …
+This guide compares these three popular frame materials to …

-Introduction Vertical gardens often need more than soil and plants—they also rely on pumps, timers, fans, and grow lights.
+Vertical gardens often need more than soil and plants—they also rely on pumps, timers, fans, and grow lights.
 But what if your setup is on a balcony with no outlet, a community plot without electricity, or even an off-grid cabin?
 That’s where portable power solutions come in.
-With the right setup, you can run …
+With the right setup, you can run your …

 One of the most exciting parts of vertical gardening is the flexibility.
 Whether you’re setting up a small herb wall in your kitchen or a full display outdoors, mounting systems—like brackets, rails, and planter hooks—make it possible to design a garden that fits your space perfectly.
 The good news is that you don’t need expensive …